MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/sign-in.md

 You can open and sign in to Dynamics 365 Product Visualize on your iOS device in two different ways:

-- Open the app on your iOS device like you would any other app, and then sign in.
+- Open the app on your iOS device as you would any other app, and then sign in.
-- Select any 3D model (GLB file) in your Dynamics 365 Sales opportunity.
+- Select any 3D model (GLB file) in your Sales opportunity.

 > [!NOTE]
-> At this time, Dynamics 365 Product Visualize is available for iOS devices only.<!--SELF: Move this to the intro??-->
+> At this time, Dynamics 365 Product Visualize is available for iOS devices only.

 ## Open the app on your iOS device and sign in for the first time

 1. On your iOS device, search for **Dynamics 365 Product Visualize**, and then open the app.

-2. On the **Welcome** screen, tap **Sign in**.
+2. On the welcome<!--Edit okay?
+I don't see that the screen actually displays "Welcome." --> screen, tap **Sign in**.

     ![Welcome screen](media/welcome.PNG "Welcome screen")

-3. On the **Sign in** screen, enter your Dynamics 365 Sales account credentials.
+3. On the **Sign in** screen, enter your Sales account credentials.
 When you're done, tap **Next**.

     > [!NOTE]
     > After you sign in for the first time, this screen won't appear again.

-4. When you first sign in, you're prompted to select your Dynamics 365 Sales organization.
+4. When you first sign in, you're prompted to select your Sales organization.
 You can use **Settings** to change organizations later, if you want.

     ![My organizations screen](media/my-organizations.PNG "My organizations screen")

     > [!TIP]
-    > If your organization isn't set up with Sales, you can explore sample models or go to the [Dynamics 365 Sales website](https://trials.dynamics.com/Dynamics365/Signup/sales) to learn how to sign up.
+    > If your organization isn't set up with Sales, you can explore sample models or go to the [Sales trial website](https://trials.dynamics.com/Dynamics365/Signup/sales) to learn how to sign up.

 5. On the **My Open Opportunities** screen, tap the opportunity you want to work on.

     ![My Open Opportunities screen](media/my-open-opportunities.PNG "My Open Opportunities screen")

 Dynamics 365 Product Visualize pulls in your opportunities from Sales by default.
 You can also view followed opportunities and connect opportunities.

 ## Sign in from Sales

 You can also open Dynamics 365 Product Visualize directly from Sales on your iOS device.
 This makes it easy to visualize your products in 3D as you work with your sales opportunities.